GodsonEkene/Task-2---Godson-Ekene/README.md

 Customer decline was identified as the major contributor to the revenue drop.

 ### Major Insights
-- Customer purchasing behavior remained relatively stable.
+- Customer purchasing behavior showed a moderate decline in 2025
 - Product demand declined across most categories in 2025.
 - Referral channels experienced lower engagement in 2025.
 - Coupon participation declined in 2025.